2025 Australian Federal Election: Final Election Outcome

 The 2025 Australian Federal Election was held on 3 May.

-Mr. Albanese becomes the first Prime Minister in over 20 years to secure re-election after having served a full term.
-He is also the first first-term Prime Minister to increase his share of the vote and seats held in Australian history.
+Mr. Albanese is the first Prime Minister in more than two decades to win re-election after completing a full term.
+He also makes history by becoming the first Prime Minister to complete a first term and go on to increase both the party’s vote share and number of seats.

 Party Primary Vote